rsetia23/CafeCoin/README.md

 ## Credits and key links

-This project was completed by Andrew Fielding, Mohammed Karim Kane, Josh Len, and Rahul Setia.
+This project was completed by Andrew Fielding, Mohamed Karim Kane, Josh Len, and Rahul Setia.
 It was based on a template repository provided by our professor, Mark Fontenot.
 You can access the template repository through your browser [here](https://github.com/NEU-CS3200/25S-Project-Template), and you can access our repository [here](https://github.com/rsetia23/CafeCoin).

 To view the video demo of our web app, please click ([here])